-Do I blog about mental health or does blogging help my mental health?
+Do I blog about mental health or does blogging about mental health helps me?

 It is autumn, a rainy day in London.
-It’s pretty miserable one might think, it is cloudy, dark and grey.
-Many people would consider it as depressing.
+It’s pretty miserable one might think, it is cloudy, dark, and grey.
+Many people would consider it depressing.
 But not me.

 As for today, it’s 2019 and I still have a day job.
 But nine months ago something remarkable happened, I decided to do more with my life.
 Let’s say, I had a light-bulb moment!

-Not counting my toddler years, it took me 30 odd winters to figure out what I wanted to with my life.
-After accomplishing 5-year medical school, my life took a turn and instead, I began working with disabled and less fortunate people.
+Not counting my toddler years, it took me 30 odd winters to figure out what I wanted to do with my life.
+After accomplishing 5-year of medical school, my life took a turn, and instead, I began working with disabled and less fortunate people.

 I was tired of the monotony.
 In January, on one cold winter’s day, I decided to learn how to blog.
 Before, I never even knew such a thing existed.
 But since that discovery, my life has become a wonderful journey towards achieving my goal.

 Helping other people!